Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes research snapshot

 Moving averages20-day, 50-day, and 200-day values not independently verifiedThe latest accessible BEPI quote page did not publish these indicators.
 Do not replace them with BEP or BEPC moving averages.

-Volume175,887 notes on June 30, 2026A single active session does not prove durable liquidity.
+Volume65,516 notes on July 31, 2026Daily volume has varied from a few thousand to about 175,000 notes in the last two months.
 Compare bid and ask depth with the trade size before relying on price action.

-InvalidationSustained close below $14.94 or a credit or payment eventA break of the published 52-week low, interest deferral, missed payment, material liquidity shock, or adverse call decision would invalidate a simple income and mean-reversion setup.
+InvalidationSustained close below $14.94 or a credit or payment eventA break of the published 52-week low, interest deferral, missed payment, material liquidity shock, adverse call decision, or a simplification outcome that impairs the notes would invalidate a simple income and mean-reversion setup.

 BEPI AI trading strategy